 Dilute 1/4 cup of warm olive oil and combine it with a few drops of tea tree oil in a dropper.
 Next, tilt your head and allow the solution to go into your ear canal.
 After, dab your ear with a cotton ball to remove any excess liquid.
 Feel free to repeat this process up to two times a day, or until your earache subsides.

 2. All-Purpose Cleaner

 One of the most popular uses of tea tree oil is to use it as an all-purpose cleaner, which can help sanitize the surfaces in your home.
-Plus, this is also a great way use fewer chemicals in your house, which may be hazardous to your pets and younger family members.
+Plus, this is also a great way to use fewer chemicals in your house, which may be hazardous to your pets and younger family members.

 Here is a quick and easy recipe for a tea tree-based all-purpose cleaner for your home:

-Combine ¾ cup of water, ½ cup of apple vinegar, and 20 drops of tea tree oil in a medium-sized spray bottle.
+Combine a ¾ cup of water, a ½ cup of apple vinegar, and 20 drops of tea tree oil in a medium-sized spray bottle.
 Next, shake well and spray any dirty surface to clean it.
 However, make sure that you shake the solution thoroughly before using again to make sure all the ingredients are mixed well.